The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe.

-The reason I missed out on this walk is that I visited Positano after Ravello.
+The reason I missed out on this superb walk is that I visited Positano after Ravello.

 I assumed I could walk the Path of the Gods from Positano, but that isn’t the best direction to walk it in, since the walk would end up being mostly uphill.

-I asked the hotel reception lady in Positano how to start the Walk of the Gods, and she told me to catch a bus or ferry to Amalfi, and from there I needed to catch another bus to the starting point.
+She told me to catch a bus or ferry to Amalfi, and from there I needed to catch another bus to the starting point at Bomerano, in Agerola.

-I decided to forget about the Gods on this occasion and decided to spend the remaining time I had in Positano.
+So I decided to forget about the Gods on this occasion and chose to spend the remaining time I had in Positano.

-The other reason is that I wanted to spend time at the fantastic pool in my hotel.
-I only had one night in Positano, so I had to make the most of it.
+Another big reason why is that I wanted to spend time at my fantastic hotel pool.
+Since I only had one night in Positano, I had to make the most of it.

 Amalfi Coast Itinerary

-You can see how 12 nights are easily spent on the Amalfi Coast: Sorrento (1 night), Positano (4 nights), Capri (3 nights), Ravello (2 nights), and Amalfi (2 nights).
+You can see how easy it is to spend 12 nights on the Amalfi Coast: Sorrento (1 night), Positano (4 nights), Capri (3 nights), Ravello (2 nights), and Amalfi (2 nights).

 Wait a minute I forget about Praiano.
 Who doesn’t want to stay in Praiano for at least one night?